intel/llvm/sycl/doc/extensions/ExplicitSIMD/dpcpp-explicit-simd.md

 dropped.
 What's not supported today:
 - Explicit SIMD kernels can co-exist with regular SYCL kernels in the same translation unit and in the same program.
-However, interoperability between them is not yet supported, e.g. currently it's not allowed to invoke a ESIMD functions from a regular SYCL code.
+However, interoperability between them is not yet supported, e.g. currently it's not allowed to invoke an ESIMD kernel from a regular SYCL kernel and vice-versa.
 - Local accessors.
 Local memory is allocated and accessed via explicit device-side API
 - 2D and 3D accessors